Isaac-Duarte/ShortUrl/README.md

 # Client Setup

 ### Linux
 This isn't a set tutorial for linux operating systems as this mainly depends on what desktop enviorment you are using.
-However, simply make the url-shortener.bash script executable and bind a key to it.
+However, simply make the [bash](ShortUrl.sh) script executable and bind a key to it.

 **You will need xclip for this to work**